cloudmesh-community/fa18-523-61/project-report/report.md

 ## Twitter Cloud Storage

 There are many options available today to store twitter data within a cloud storage platform.
 Cloud storage consists of storing data within logical pools that can span multiple servers and multiple locations throughout many locations [@www-en-wikipedia-cloud].
 Cloud services can be accessed through a dedicated cloud service platform, and website APIs such as cloud desktop storage and gateways. [@www-en-wikipedia-cloud].
 Some of the main players in today's cloud computing market are Amazon Web Services, Microsoft Azure, and Google iCloud.
-The focus of this paper will be on the Amazon Web Services platform.

 Amazon Web Services (AWS) provides a portfolio of services that can help organizations deal with the voluminous amounts of data that's available in Twitter.
 AWS provides a cloud storage service called S3 which is capable of storing data of any type from a variety of sources including web sites, mobile apps, and even IoT sensors [@www-aws-amazon-s3].
 Used in conjunction with Amazon Glacier, and Amazon Glue, one could build a secure data lake in the cloud that could be set up to contain streaming twitter data.
 Once the data is in the data lake, one can take advantage of cutting-edge advanced machine learning and analytics capabilities available through additional Amazon services such as AWS Athena (Interactive analytics), AWS Kinesis (Real-Time Analytics), and AWS Sagemaker and Deep Learning AMIs
 [@www-aws-amazon-s3].

+![AWS S3 Data Lake [@www-aws-amazon-s3]](images/fa18_523_16_AWS_DataLake.png){#fig:AWS S3 DataLake}

 A lot of organizations today leverage the power and scalability of the S3 platform and come to rely on the system for its day-to-day data needs.
 That reliability was tested during an S3 outage that occurred on February 27th, 2017 that effected Amazon's entire US-EAST-1 region.
 This outage caused widespread website outages and vast disruptions to Amazon's clients.
 The issue was caused by an Amazon employee typing an incorrect command which caused several key subsystems to go offline [@www-theverge-s3].
 This was an embarassing incident for Amazon that just goes to show how important cloud services have become in recent years.